RahulGautamSingh/knight-templar/Readme.md

 3. Add tests
 4. Add CI/CD

+## Working pattern

+I made this minimum viable using Claude.ai.
+Currently, I use it daily and add fixes or features as I encounter them when using it.
+I have a plan to include it in Peerlist showcase your project in October ✝️

 ## Why to use this or make this?

 Started as a thought, now I wish to complete it and implement all the features majorly for the sake of it.
 It is still useful in its current state as I have read some of the articles that I had stored from god knows when.